These FAQs will assist employees and managers in understanding MIT's leave policies and processes.

-Managers and DLC administrators can find additional FAQs here.
+Managers and Department, Lab, Center, and Institute (DLCI) administrators can find additional FAQs here.

 About the PFMLA and MIT Policies